 Tips to Care for Yourself & Others

 - Even outdoors, maintaining physical distance is essential to preventing the spread of the virus.
 Current guidelines tell us to stay at least 6 feet apart.
 Carefully step off the trail to let others pass.
+Bring a mask to put on if you can’t maintain physical distance.

 - Don’t hike in groups.
 Go for a walk alone, with family you live with, or with one or two friends who are willing to honor the 6-foot rule.